osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Copy and modify the file ``/etc/flumotion/transcoder/transcoder-admin.ini``:

- - Set the filesystem roots for the admin.
+ - Set the file system roots for the admin.
  - Set the notification email addresses and recipients.
  - Set the manager host and port.
  - Set the manager credentials.
- - Set the default worker file system roots, max concurent task count and max failed job.
+ - Set the default worker file system roots, max concurrent task count and max failed job.
  - Set specific worker overrides.

 Specifications